ksg604/cbr-manager/README.md

 <img src="/readme-images/homepage.png"  width="432" height="888">

 If you click on the dashboard, you  can view alerts, see high priority clients and visit information, and use the navigation bar to access other pages.
+For your case, you should not be able to see any clients or alerts right now because you have not created any.

 <img src="/readme-images/dashboard.png"  width="432" height="888">